dippedincode/CV/README.md

 I completed an undergraduate degree course in Engineering at Cambridge University and followed that with an MSc in Distributed Systems at the University of Kent.
 Since then I have worked in several technology roles for global companies and consumer brands.
 I am very glad to move into software development and continue my journey in technology.

 I have extensive commercial experience in web products.
 My last job was at an online gambling operator called Kindred whose main brand is Unibet.
 I was responsible for delivering new products and features, optimising customer journeys and producing compelling landing pages for marketing teams.
-Prior to this I worked on mobile content retailing platforms for Vodafone customers in several markets, including a music download service for the leading mobile operator in Belgium.
+Prior to this I worked on mobile content retailing platforms for Vodafone customers in several markets.

 I am now a Junior Software Engineer at Alfa Financial Software and I look forward to developing code for their asset finance software products.
 I aim to create and deliver innovative and robust solutions in an Agile environment, manage product backlogs and collaborate with stakeholders across business and technology teams.